jundalisay/superblist/content/en/superphysics/principles/chapter-04b.md

 gravity_between :: (material_layer_limiter (matter_amount_in_identity1 / distance_between^2 : matter_amount_in_identity2 / distance_between^2)
 ```

+In price equations, this will allow us to more easily remove the influence of interest rates (of the financial system) and taxes (of the government) in order to reveal the natural price ratios from their own perspective.

+The gravity, interest rates, and taxes enter their own abstraction called a *limiter*.
+Moreover, this system does not require PEMDAS.

 ## Math with a Practical and Moral Purpose Inspired by Al-Khwarizmi and Descartes

-The above decontstructed equation gives us two benefits:
+The above decontstructed equation gives us 2 benefits:

 1. Practical: It helps us *code* the equation more easily into procedures and algorithms
 2. Moral: It makes us think of `Mass1` and `Mass2` independently, and separate from its limiter

 Quali-math is inspired by **Al-Khwarizmi** who invented algebra from his work on "Calculation by Completion and Balancing".

 The practical purpose leads to algorithms, the invention of which has likewise been attributed to Al-Khwarizmi*.
-This is important because [automated intelligence](/superphysics/solutions/isaiah) is one of the goals of Superphysics.

 {{< img cap="Automated intelligence is best used in space-time-ships, just as it is best applied currently in Tesla's self-driving cars" src="/photos/physics/phoenix.jpg" >}}

 > *The original purpose of Algebra (Al-Jebra or 'the repair or healing') was to divide an estate and compute the inheritance due to each heir. <!-- The Europeans seemed to have used it for warmaking --> This matches the problem-solving nature of Superphysics.
 This is opposite of Einstein's math as sophistical tensors coming from his wild imagination which creates more problems.
 It is also different from Newton's Calculus which originated from plotting curvilinear motion.
 Superphysics allows teleportation which totally negates curvilinear motion.

+An algorithm is an implementation or processing of a model.
+This processing is automated by computers as machine learning, which is the automation of natural intelligence, which is wrongly called artificial intelligence.
+We call it properly as [Automated Intelligence](/superphysics/solutions/isaiah) (AI) and is one of the goals of Superphysics.

-An AI-driven* ship in our universe that teleports into another universe with different physics rules can transpose its logic and definitions more easily to match that universe.
+Qualimath will allow an AI-driven* ship that teleports into another universe, which has different physics, to transpose its logic and definitions more easily to match that universe.
 This is because it uses quality instead of quantity.

-> *The mind-splitting behavior in quali-math can be implemented with computers with multiple independent cores.
+> *The mind-splitting behavior in Qualimath can be implemented with computers with multiple independent cores.
 In humans, this is naturally done in families and societies.
 The family mind is split between the father, mother and children.
 The society's mind is split between the different classes represented by political parties and special-interest groups.
+This is why we can readily apply Qualimath to Social Superphysics to make predictions in economics and politics.

 A qualitative definition in one’s mind retains itself even if its mind moves into another universe. *This is because that defintion is always anchored in the ego (feeling of the self) of that mind.* This was implied by Adam Smith: